 About the Ride

-Amishland and Lakes, based in Howe, Indiana is a three day bike tour of Amish countryside and Michigan lakes.
-Utilizing The Howe School for ride headquarters, the tour is able to offer first-rate accommodations.
+Amishland and Lakes, based at Lakeland High School in LaGrange, Indiana is a one day bike tour of the Amish countryside and lakes of northeast Indiana.

 The Amishland and Lakes bicycle tour visits a world where lifestyles have remained almost unchanged for over a hundred years.
-On Friday evening there are two warm up routes (14 and 32 miles) with the longer route going into Shipshewana.
-On Saturday the routes range from 25 to 100 miles, offering smooth, quiet roads, where buggies are numerous and cars are few.
+The routes range from 22 to 100 miles, offering smooth, quiet roads, where buggies are numerous and cars are few.
 There are wide open spaces, clean country air, friendly people and lots of great food.
-There is plenty to explore, experience and ... eat.
-Amishland and Lakes is famous for great SAG food (watermelons, peaches, blueberries, bananas and fresh baked cookies), and there are Amish bakeries, restaurants and homemade ice cream parlors along the route for riders who want to "get a taste" of the local flavor.
+There is plenty to explore, experience and eat.
+Amishland and Lakes is famous for great SAG food (watermelons, peaches, blueberries, bananas and fresh baked cookies), and there are Amish bakeries, restaurants and homemade ice cream parlors along the route for riders who want to sample local "home cooking".

 Amishland and Lakes is a Bicycle Indiana funding ride which means $1 of your registration fee goes to support cycling advocacy in Indiana.

 The Michiana Bicycle Association (sponsor of Amishland and Lakes is also a member of / contributor to the League of American Cyclists, League of Michigan Cyclists, Ohio Bicycle Federation, the chainlink, Adventure Cycling, Rails-to-Trails Conservancy, the Greenways Foundation and Granger Paths.